MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

     where,
     - {Azure AD AppId} is the app ID you created when you registered your app in Azure AD.
 It is the GUID.
-    - {{Subdomain}.app ID URI} is the  domain and subdomain of your application.
-This is the same application ID URI that you registered when creating scope in Azure AD.
+    - {{Subdomain}.app ID URI} is the application ID URI that you registered when creating scope in Azure AD.

-4. Update the Azure app ID in the **id** property.
+4. Update the app ID from Azure AD in the **id** property.
 5. Update the subdomain URL in the following properties:
    1. `contentUrl`
    2. `configurationUrl`